siawyoung/remerge/docs/5-debugging.md

 # Debugging Remerge

+>This section discusses how to debug when working with Remerge.

 For debugging purposes, the `merge` function also accepts a second optional argument.
 If set to `true`, the reducer will log out the path that actions take through the state tree.
 For example:

 ```js